JaphyHigg/WSB-Insights-Dashbaord/README.md

 2. Get free API keys for [Financial Modeling Prep](https://site.financialmodelingprep.com/) and [MarketAUX](https://www.marketaux.com/register)
 3. Navigate to project directory
 4. Install dependencies (ex: pip install -r requirements.txt)
 5. Either:
   - A. Put your keys on your local system so they can be accessed by:
     - fmp_key = os.environ.get("FMP_API_KEY")
     - marketaux_key = os.environ.get("MARKETAUX_API_KEY")
   - B. Edit main.py and put your keys directly in the code
 6. Run main.py

 ## Minimum Viable Product:
 - gets WSB top sentiment API ticker symbols, display number of comments that mention it and if they are bullish/bearish
 - gets current stock price for each ticker (using a TDB stock market API)
-- show ticker market cap, other info about the company (founded date, industry, etc)
+- show ticker market cap, other info about the company
 - get top news stories (from a news API) related to each ticker and offers them

 ## Additional ideas for this project:
-- - gets stock price for 1 month(and/or week?) ago, gives difference between current and 1 mon(and/or week) ago
+- gets stock price for 1 month(and/or week?) ago, gives difference between current and 1 mon(and/or week) ago
-- use openai api to get a short description of the company
 - shows what $n invested one month(and/or week) ago would be worth today
 - show some sort of options interest?
-- show volume
 - GUI (PyQt or PySimpleGUI)
 - charts